medvedevgroup/HowDeSBT/tutorial/README.md

 ### (2) Convert the fasta files to Bloom filter bit vectors.

-We use "howdesbt makebf" independently on each fastq file.
+We use `howdesbt makebf` independently on each fastq file.

 _The --min setting causes low-abundance kmers to be discarded.
 Such kmers are expected to contain sequencing errors.
 As shown here, we use the same minimim abundance for each Bloom filter.
-However, this is not necessary, and an abundance cutoff derived from the size of the fasta/fastq file, or its distribution of kmer counts, could be used._
+However, this is not necessary, and an abundance cutoff derived from the size of the fasta/fastq files, or the distribution of kmer counts, could be used._

 ```bash